 Activities to Entertain a Bedbound Elderly Person

-Here are a few great ideas to help to get you started.
+Here are a few great ideas to help get you started.

 Read them a book or allow them to read the book to you if they’re able.
 Either way you’re sharing time together and encouraging them.
 Don’t want to get sucked into a novel?
 Read them poetry or from a book of short stories.

-Two heads are always better than one and you’ll be amazed at how sharp their mind still is for solving riddles and quizzes.
+Two heads are always better than one, and you’ll be amazed at how sharp their mind still is for solving riddles and quizzes.
 Work on a word search or crossword puzzle together.
-Again, what one of you doesn’t know the other one may well know.
+Again, what one of you doesn’t know, the other may know.